CMM Annual 'Sir Anthony Epstein' Lecture

 "The remote control of gene expression".
 Professor Bickmore is the Director of the MRC Human Genetics Unit, University of Edinburgh.
 Wendy is an EMBO member, a Fellow of the Royal Society of Edinburgh and of the Academy of Medical Sciences and is the president of the Genetics Society of Great Britain.
 She is an editor on many journals including PLoS Genetics and Cell.

 "Cancer - the other half of the story?".
 Professor Balkwill is Professor of Cancer Biology at Barts Cancer Institute, Queen Mary University of London.
 One of the country's leading cancer researchers, she is heavily involved in science public engagement and in 2008 was awarded the OBE for services to science communication.

 "How T cells sense tissue normality & tissue stress".
 Professor Adrian Hayday is Kay Glendinning Professor of Immunobiology at King’s College London; co-lead of the Clinical Academic Grouping in Genetics Rheumatology, Immunology, Infection, and Dermatology at Kings’ affiliated hospitals; a Senior Group Leader at the London Research Institute, Cancer Research UK and fellow of the Academy of Medical Sciences.

-by Sir Paul Nurse, President of the Royal Society and winner of the Nobel Prize for Physiology or Medicine in 2001.
+"Great Ideas of Biology".
+Sir Paul Nurse, President of the Royal Society and winner of the Nobel Prize for Physiology or Medicine in 2001.
 In 2016 he was elected to be the Chancellor of the University of Bristol.

 "A brief history and perspective of tumour virus rese".
 Prof. Dr. Harald zur Hausen, German Cancer Research Center, Heidelberg and winner of the Nobel Prize for Physiology or Medicine in 2008 (for the discovery of the role of papilloma viruses).